-Note: LJ Hooker Campbelltown withdrew the advertisement for Nataly and Daniel’s house on the instructions from NSW Fair Trading and will print an apology in next week’s Macarthur Advertiser newspaper.
+Note: LJ Hooker Campbelltown withdrew the advertisement for Nataly and Daniel’s house on the instructions from NSW Fair Trading and printed an apology in the Macarthur Advertiser newspaper.

-This is only an excert, read the full article here Today Tonight Article
+This is only an excerpt, read the full article here Today Tonight Article

 Don’t believe us?
 Don’t just take our word for it.
 See what our customer’s had to say about their experience of selling privately.